 Nestled hillside at Hotel Terra in Teton Village, Osteria is a little piece of Italy in western Wyoming.
 The restaurant’s rustic, European feel encourages you to enjoy a multicourse menu.
 You will leave having had an experience, not just a meal.
 The pizza oven fires perfect pies in unique combinations, and the menu offers a great selection of shared starters, fresh pastas and seasonal salads.
-Sit at the salumi bar and nosh on plates of house-made sausage, salumi and imported cheese while you watch the pizzaiolo acrobatics.
+Sit at the salumi bar and nosh on plates of house-made sausage, salumi and imported cheese while you watch the glow from the pizza oven.
 No matter the seat, the friendly, knowledgeable staff offers a first-rate experience.
-Osteria is located at the base of Jackson Hole Mountain Resort, perfect for enjoying a meal during your winter activities, and its authentic Italian dishes will transport you to Europe without leaving the comfort of your table.
+Osteria is located at the base of Jackson Hole Mountain Resort, and its authentic Italian dishes will transport you to Europe without leaving the comfort of your table.
 During summer, settle in for a bite and a glass of wine on the mountainside outdoor deck.

-This new venture at Jackson Hole Mountain Resort, Piste Mountain Bistro has quickly become a favorite stop for lunch in Teton Village.
-Whether you’re taking a break during your ski day or you are just looking for lunch, Piste is serving up a comfortable menu of locally sourced dishes that will make you savor every bite.
+This new venture at Jackson Hole Mountain Resort has quickly become a favorite stop for drinks and dinner in Teton Village.
+Piste Mountain Bistro is serving up a comfortable menu of locally sourced dishes that will you make you savor every bite.
 Chef Michael Britton has a passion for Rocky Mountain cuisine and hand-selects the best ingredients from regional artisan producers.
 The restaurant, just steps from the top of the Bridger Gondola, showcases traditional favorites with an upscale twist.
-The interior space has an open, cozy atmosphere while tables by the large windows offer views of the Greater Jackson Hole landscape.
-Lunch served daily starting at 11:30 a.m.; reservations recommended on opentable.com or by calling 307-732-3177.
-Accessible to nonskiers; sightseeing ticket required.
+The interior space has an open, cozy atmosphere while tables by the large windows offer views of the greater Jackson Hole landscape.
+Dinner served nightly starting at 5:30 p.m.; reservations recommended on opentable.com or by calling 307-732-3177.

 Teton Pines is celebrating its 30th season, and the food, attentive service and inviting atmosphere are second to none.
 Visit this winter and you’ll discover Jackson Hole’s “locals’ secret.”
 Stop in after a day on the slopes or at the office.
 It’s a great place to enjoy happy hour with a delicious small bites menu and all beverages half off.
 Once you’ve tasted lunch favorites like the Asian chicken salad, tenderloin sliders and the famous walleye Friday specials, you’re sure to become a regular.
 Dinner is equally wonderful with fresh fish, handmade pasta and succulent steaks, paired with a fantastic bottle of wine from the extensive wine list.
 To finish the evening you won’t want to miss the signature dessert of Coffee and Donuts (THE original in Jackson Hole).

 The Wyoming tradition of vast ranches and farms inspires Executive Chef Michael Goralski and his culinary team.
 Westbank Grill is a great place to enjoy farm-fresh favorites from regional sources.
 Enjoy views of Rendezvous Mountain while indulging in a plate of house-made charcuterie and local cheeses.
 It may be difficult to not fill up on the freshly baked bread selection, but with an array of seasonal sides to accompany the entrées, go ahead and try.
 From dry-aged steaks to Idaho golden trout, expect an exceptional meal and experience.
 The house-made desserts by Executive Pastry Chef Rhonda Ashton and her team are not to be missed.
-Be sure to ask about their extensive wine selection, or inquire with the in-house sommelier for suggested pairing options.